Please click here for the formal feedback on our Conservative Values discussion and news of the new Conservative Policy Commission.

 We want you to think through the challenges that Britain will face in the years to come:

-- What will the state of Britain be in 2020?
+- What will the state of Britain be in five years?

 - How will the Government’s current structural modernisation programme change Britain – and what new challenges will emerge as a result?

-- What are the likely economic, social, security and environmental pressures which we will face in 2020?
+- What are the likely economic, social, security and environmental pressures, which we will face in five years?

 - changes in technology and innovation;